jaceconflenti/Red_Rocks/README.md

 # Red Rocks Amphitheatre
 ## Steven Jace Conflenti
+### CSCI 4229 Fall 16

-### Run with ./redrocks
+## Run with make clean; make; ./redrocks

+## The best way to view the program is to let the camera cycle on it's own (every four seconds).
+You can also stop the automatic camera movement and view the different camera angles manually.
+It's also possible to navigate the scene using the arrow keys and by clicking and dragging the mouse; however, it is not recommended.

 ### Key bindings:
-ESC		Exit
+ * ESC		Exit
-Spacebar Pause music
+ * Spacebar Pause music
-n/m  	Previous/Next song
+ * n/m  	Previous/Next song
-s 		Toggle sky
+ * s 		Toggle sky
-d 		Toggle light movement
+ * d 		Toggle light movement
-f 		Cycle light
+ * f 		Cycle light
-[/] 		Move light
+ * [/] 		Move light
--/+ 		Change light elevation
+ * -/+ 		Change light elevation
-1/2		Decrease/Increase fov
-3/4 		Decrease/Increase dim
+ * `    	Toggles camera cycling
+ * 1		Viewing angle 1
+ * 2 		Viewing angle 2
+ * 3 		Viewing angle 3
+ * 4 		Viewing angle 4
-5 		Default viewing angle
+ * 5 		Viewing angle 5
-6 		Alternate viewing angle
+ * 6 		Viewing angle 6
+ * 7/8		Decrease/Increase fov
+ * 9/0 		Decrease/Increase dim

 ### Known Issues:
-* Sky - lines instead of stars, lines in day
+* Skydome - lines instead of stars, lines in day
-* Music? - I haven't spent the time yet to try and fix sound in my VM, so I'm not sure if music is working or not.

 ### Things I Spent Significant Time On
 * Skydome - I spent way too much time trying to create a far too complex sky.
 * Stands - I created all elements of the stands by hand.
 They are very detailed (curved, complex, textured, etc.)
-* Performance issues - Now the only thing that saps performance are the trees.
+* Performance issues - Now the only thing that really saps performance are the trees.
-* Rock formations - Created them by hand in blender.
+* Rock formations - Modeled them by hand in blender.
+* Hand creating other objects - Almost everything you see in the scene (besides the spotlights) I created by hand.
 * Converting to and getting things working with the right version of SDL - luckily I did this relatively early on or it really would have been painful.

 ### Further Improvements
 * I plan to fix the skydome.
-If I can't figure it out on my own I plan on coming to see you before class this week.
-* I plan to add 'lasers' to the scene that originate from the spotlights on stage and move throughout the stands.
-* If I don't run into more performance issues and if time allows I'd like to add shadows.
-Since I'll only have from after class on Friday until Tuesday to implement them I may not get to them.
-I also have another major project due on Tuesday.